Confidence is correlated with career effectiveness and advancement.

 - Negative emotions including anger, shame, guilt, and fear,

-- Low empathy for others including low perspective-taking, low empathic concern, and little personal distress when others experience distress,
+- Low empathy for others including low perspective-taking, low caring concern, and little personal distress when others experience distress,

 - Minimal commitment to relationship partners.